hasini-space/FUTURE_FS_01/README.md

 ## 📌 Task
 Build a personal portfolio website to showcase skills, projects, and profile.

- it contain:
+it  contains:
-Profile image
-Short bio

-The should display using , each containing:
 Blog title
 Image
 Short description
 “Read More” button
 Use to make the layout responsive.

-Apply for:
+Copyright information
+Social media icons

+Applied:
 Background color
 Fonts
 Hover effects
 Spacing and alignment

-The should display:
-Copyright information
-Social media icons

 ## 🚀 Features